-One of the best ways to know if your CNS is fried is to test your vertical leap each day.
-If you are significantly off your PR then you know this might not be your best day to test a max or it could be a good day to take things a little easier in the gym.
+- Measure against your best day.
+If you’re more than a couple inches away from your best PR, then you know this might not be your best day to test a max or to take things a little easier in the gym.

 How do I improve my Sleep Habits?